Oirase Gorge: Japan’s Best Waterfalls & River Walk

 Especially during the winter, you can see this stunning icefall.
 Although it will be super cold, we reckon it is worth the effort for photo-taking sessions (´▽`*).

-Those interested in seeing the lit-up frozen waterfall at night can book to join one of the nighttime icefall tours.
+Those interested in seeing the lit-up frozen waterfall at night can book a nighttime icefall tour.

-For the 2023/2024 season, the tour run from the 15th of December 2023 to the early March 2023.
+For the 2025/2026 season, the tour runs from December 20, 2025, to March 1, 2026.
 Note that the tours aren’t held every day.
-For more information and to reserve your spot, please refer to the official website HERE and change the language using Google Chrome’s translation function at the right of the address bar.
+For more information and to reserve your spot, please refer to the official website HERE.

 Light Up Frozen Choshi Falls Oirase Gorge Aomori Japan